From Mountain School to Global Excellence: Celebrating 20 years of the Marina Orth Foundation

 Originally written by Glenn Blumhorst and published on Peace Corps Worldwide (https://peacecorpsworldwide.substack.com/p/from-a-mountain-school-to-global) on October 14.

-This year, the Marina Orth Foundation celebrates its 20th anniversary, marking two decades of groundbreaking work that has touched the lives of more than 17,000 students and teachers across Colombia.
+This year, the Marina Orth Foundation celebrates its twentieth anniversary, marking two decades of groundbreaking work that has touched the lives of more than 17,000 students and teachers across Colombia.
 As part of the celebration, founder Maureen Orth is launching an online donation campaign to ensure this vital work continues for generations to come.

 A Legacy Built on Opportunity